jenkinsci/datadog-plugin/CONTRIBUTING.md

 ## Additional Notes

+### Code formatting

+This plugin uses the [spotless plugin][6] for code style.
+It will only verify the code format of files you have changed.
+This check is run in the test phase.

+If you encounter any style errors while running tests, run `mvn spotless:apply` to update the style of the file you are working on.

 ### Issue and Pull Request Labels

 This section lists the labels we use to help us track and manage issues and pull requests.